 3. Green Papaya

-Green or unripe papaya increases the production of oxytocin, which boosts breastmilk production.
+Green or unripe papaya increases the production of oxytocin, which boosts breast milk production.
 Green papaya has been popular in Asia for centuries, and is a popular ingredient for many delicious Thai dishes!
+You could eat papaya raw with yogurt, cereal and other fruit.
+It is also good with soups, salads and noodle dishes.

 Garlic is one of the best foods for enhancing breast milk, and it also helps babies suffering from colic.
 Apart from adding a new flavour to your daily food intake, garlic also has several curative properties such as strengthening the immune system, and preventing heart disease and cancer.
 If you don’t like the aftertaste of garlic in your food, you can try garlic pills!